Do you really need a knowledge base?

 Knowledge base applications can be customized to serve the whole organization, a specific department within a company, or external customers (as is the case with searchable product information pages).

-For instance, Caspio’s free knowledge base application can be customized to manage help desk articles, training documents and tutorials, employee handbook policies and more.
+For instance, Caspio’s free knowledge base application can be customized by unlimited app creators to manage help desk articles, training documents and tutorials, employee handbook policies and more.

 Why Do You Need a Knowledge Base?